ajoposor/aoPlotlyAddOn/README.md

  Data follows Plotly's structure and properties.
 Data is an array of objects, each one with the information for each trace in the plot.
 The properties x and y, with the dates and value arrays may be supplied directly or be added by the function based on the data sources parameters.

+ #### Example

- **Example**: Data example with two traces displayed and one used to make calculations as deflactor:
+Data example with two traces displayed and one used to make calculations as deflactor:

  in your javascript:
  ```javascript